vasskess/MyEventWorld/README.md

 To provide user-friendly feedback, one-time flash messages are implemented for various actions, such as user creation, deletion, interest/event management, and message handling. 👉 [Examples](#examples)
 Custom mixins to prevent other logged users access to owner content profile/events by hand-typing primary keys. 👉 [Mixins](#mixin)
 A global custom error middleware is implemented to handle and display errors in a consistent and user-friendly manner. 👉 [Middleware](#middleware), 👉 [Error Templates](#errors)
-The project's frontend is developed using HTML and CSS - which should be responsive, but may not be the best one, since i'm not that good with front-end - YET
+The project's frontend is developed using HTML and CSS - which should be responsive, but may not be the best one, since i'm not that good with front-end
 A couple of simple JavaScript functions are implemented to enhance the functionality of the navigation bar and footer. 👉 [jsFuncs](#anchorjs).
 The project incorporates the customizable and customized admin panel through the use of 'django-admin-interface' library. 👉 [admin](#admin).